Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 ## Terminology choices in this document ## {#confusing-terms}

 This document is intended to be a set of guidelines easily understood by solution designers and developers.
-It is not necessarily intended to inform media standard authors.
 In the interest of ease of understanding, some important adjustments in terminology are made compared to the underlying standards, described here.

 [[!DASH]] has the concept of "segment" (URL-addressable media object) and "subsegment" (byte range of URL-addressable media object), whereas [[!CMAF]] does not make such a distinction.
 This document uses [[!CMAF]] terminology, with the term "segment" in this document being equivalent to "CMAF segment".
 Accordingly, "segment" in this document may be equivalent to either "segment" or "subsegment" in [[!DASH]], depending on the [=addressing mode=] used.